Suggested Searches

 The AstroAnt began with an idea inspired by science fiction and became real through construction in a laboratory.
 By testing with Flight Opportunities, AstroAnt demonstrated its readiness to roll out of the laboratory and onto a rover on the Moon as well as in the commercial market.

 The AstroAnt is a miniature robot resembling a high-tech toy car that fits in the palm of your hand.
-On the IM-2 mission, it will begin its work when the rover from Arvada, Colorado–based Lunar Outpost rolls out of the lander and onto the lunar surface.
-There, an AstroAnt will move across the top surface of the rover, making contact-less temperature measurements of the rover’s radiator — one of its most crucial systems.
-These data will help with monitoring the rover’s thermal system and can be used to inform NASA’s Artemis III crewed mission.
+On the IM-2 mission, it was to begin its work when the rover from Arvada, Colorado–based Lunar Outpost rolled out of the lander and onto the lunar surface.
+There, an AstroAnt would have moved across the top surface of the rover, making contact-less temperature measurements of the rover’s radiator — one of its most crucial systems.
+These data would help with monitoring the rover’s thermal system and could be used to inform NASA’s Artemis III crewed mission.

 Flight Opportunities enabled testing of AstroAnt in 2021 in simulated lunar, Martian, and microgravity aboard a Zero Gravity Corporation aircraft flying up-and-down maneuvers called parabolas.
 In these reduced gravity environments, MIT researchers demonstrated rapid robot mobility and controlled traction for lunar spacecraft diagnostics and servicing.

-In addition to the specific job on this mission, AstroAnt is marching ahead with efforts to provide diagnostics and service in the commercial market here on Earth.
+On Earth, AstroAnt is marching ahead with efforts to provide diagnostics and service in the commercial market.
 Using lessons and technologies from AstroAnt, the MIT researchers have launched a spinout company to provide scalable systems that coordinate robotic activities in a safe and secure manner for commercial use.

 Read about the AstroAnt Flight Opportunities project on TechPort about AstroAnt: Miniature Robotic Diagnostics and Service